jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 **JDI Light** (3 lines of code)<br/>
 In JDI Light it is as simple as for Common elements.
-_Note: They are so short that we can write them in one line, but let's keep each on its own line_<br/><br/>
+_Note: They are so short that we could write them in one line, but let's keep each on its own line._<br/><br/>

 ```java
 public void submit(ContactInfo contact) {